Temporal Fact Reasoning over Hyper-Relational Knowledge Graphs: HypeTKG

 \subsection{Time-Invariant Knowledge Modeling}

-Section \ref{sec: encoder} and \ref{sec: decoder} explain how HypeTKG performs HTKG LP without using TI knowledge.
-In this section, we discuss how we adapt HypeTKG to leveraging TI knowledge by developing a model variant HypeTKG$^\psi$.
+Previous sections discuss how HypeTKG performs HTKG LP without using TI knowledge.
+In this section, we discuss how we adapt HypeTKG to TI knowledge by developing a model variant HypeTKG$^\psi$.
 We first introduce another gated structure in QATGE to incorporate TI knowledge in the encoding process.
 We change Eq. \ref{eq: QATGE} to